-The CAASPP scores also showed that 23% of our 11th graders were meeting or exceeding standards.
-This was a 2-point decrease from the previous year.
-Most of our students come to us deficient in credits and skills and they score at the 7th grade level in reading.
-The student groups who were well below the All group were English learners at 0%, students with disabilities at 6%, and Hispanic students at 21%.
+The CAASPP scores also showed that 29% of our 11th graders were meeting or exceeding standards.
+This was up from 23% last year, but is still below the expected outcome of 46%.
+Most of our students come to us deficient in credits and skills and they score at the 7th grade level in ELA.
+Our English learners were at 13% but showed a 13 point increase from last year.
+Hispanic student groups scored at 27% and were just below the All-student group.
+Low-income and homeless student groups were at 25%, just below the All-student group.
+The other student groups who were also below the All-group were foster youth and African American at 14%.
+Above the All-student group were Asian students at 38% and White at 36%.
+Our, students with disabilities group did not have enough student for a calculation.
 This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.